Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Introduction

-Compared to quantum Hall systems, quantum anomalous Hall (QAH) materials offer distinct advantages, such as maintaining a stable number of edge channels across a broad range of applied magnetic fields, including in the absence of a magnetic field \cite{doi:10.1126/science.1234414,RevModPhys.95.011002}.
-This makes them well-suited for integration with both superconducting circuits and semiconductor devices.
+Compared to quantum Hall (QH) systems, quantum anomalous Hall (QAH) materials offer distinct advantages, such as maintaining a stable number of edge channels across a broad range of applied magnetic fields, including zero magnetic field \cite{doi:10.1126/science.1234414,RevModPhys.95.011002}.
+Moreover, QAH states can be engineered in multilayer magnetic topological insulators or heterostructures, providing design flexibility that can be tailored to meet specific circuit requirements \cite{osti_1783152, osti_10401313}.
+This makes them well-suited for integration with superconducting circuits, where magnetic fields can be detrimental to performance, and semiconductor devices, which can tolerate or even require moderate magnetic fields for operation.
 The QAH insulator, Cr-doped (Bi$_x$Sb$_{1-x}$)$_2$Te$_3$, provides a promising platform for realizing strong plasmon-photon interactions.
 This is due to its high-impedance plasmon mode, with an impedance of $Z = h/Ce^2 \sim 25.8 \ \rm{k} \Omega$ and a Chern number $C = 1$.
-Because the zero-point voltage fluctuation scales as $\sqrt{Z}$, this large $Z$ markedly amplifies the electric-dipole coupling between the plasmon and nearby quantum emitters, making high-impedance edge magnetoplasmonic resonators ideal for achieving strong plasmon-photon coupling, opening up exciting opportunities in electronic quantum optics.
+Because the zero-point voltage fluctuation scales as $\sqrt{Z}$, this large $Z$ markedly amplifies the electric-dipole coupling between the plasmon and nearby quantum emitters, making high-impedance edge magnetoplasmonic resonators ideal for achieving strong asymmetric plasmon-photon coupling and opening up exciting opportunities in non-reciprocal electronics.